Study of the IC 443 region with the HAWC observatory: The HAWC Observatory and the Dataset

 We recover the information of the primary gamma ray---its location in the sky and energy---by using the triggered time and the measured charge in each PMT.
 The energy of the gamma ray is reconstructed with two independent methods.
 One is by fitting the shower profile after locating the core of the shower in the array.
 The other is a neural network to estimate the energy of the gamma ray.
 Both methods are described in \cite{hawcp5}.

 For the analysis, we have used two binning schemes.
-The first binning scheme is based on the ratio of triggered to active PMTs during a shower event.
+The first binning scheme is based on the ratio between triggered and total active PMTs during a shower event.
 We denote this ratio as $f_{\rm hit}$.
 In this scheme, we consider events whose reconstructed cores are measured inside and outside the main array.
 For the second binning scheme, along with the $f_{\rm hit}$ information, we also bin the events according to their reconstructed energy, creating what we refer to as energy scheme.
 This second scheme only considers events with reconstructed cores inside the main array.
 We use both schemes for our analysis.
-The first scheme gives us more statistics and we use it to find the best-fit morphology of the sources in the region.
+The first scheme is optimized to detect 2\% of the Crab Nebula flux, and hence we use it to find the best-fit morphology of the sources in the region.
 The second scheme is better suited to obtain spectral points since we have more accurate energy information.
 All the schemes give a similar flux measurement as seen in Figure 9 of the HAWC performance paper \citep{hawcp5}.